charlottecao41/election_tweet_classification/README.md

 Built a multi-task learning model to detect the topic of a tweet and the sentiment related to it.

-Output a csv file with all generated predictions
+Output a csv file with all generated predictions in automatic_prediction.csv